Award-winning author to speak to Friends of the Library

 Clapsaddle calls Swain County, North Carolina, home and lives near Cherokee and Bryson City.
 The author also is an instructor who teaches secondary English and Cherokee Studies.

-She holds degrees from Yale University and the College of William and Mary.
+She holds degrees from Yale University and the College of William & Mary.
 She has been published in Yes! magazine, Lit Hub and The Atlantic.

 Her debut novel, “Even As We Breathe,” was a finalist for the Weatherford Award, named one of NPR’s best books of 2020, and received the Thomas Wolfe Literary Award.
 Clapsaddle also serves as editor for the Appalachian Future Series and serves on the board of trustees for the North Carolina Writers Network.